 - measure your tummy and listen to your baby’s heart beat

-- recommend blood tests and screening and other diagnostic tests and talk about test results
+- recommend blood tests, screening tests and other tests and talk about test results

-- talk about healthy eating and foods that aren’t recommended in pregnancy
+- talk about healthy eating and also foods that aren’t recommended in pregnancy

 - ask about your lifestyle and help you get support for lifestyle changes like quitting smoking, or giving up alcohol or other drugs